 Running time: 6:37 minutes / HD / colour

-Light reveals and conceals.
-In this triptych, a light patch travels through time on the wall of an abandoned synagogue in Amzrou, a kasbah in southern Morocco.
+A light patch travels through time on the wall of an abandoned synagogue in Amzrou, a kasbah in southern Morocco.
 The original sequence in real time is 22 minutes.
-For this triptych, it has been divided into 3 sections enabling the viewer to experience it in the past, present and future.
+For this triptych, the footage has has been divided into three sections, enabling the viewer to experience the past, present and future at the same time.

 Camera: Sylvia Safdie

 Note: The subject of the Moroccan series concerns the Jewish Berbers of southern Morocco who lived there for 2500 years.
 The work is a poetic evocation of a place and marks the dispersion of a society from its home, its place of origin.
 It is the result of research, interviews and several trips that I made to southern Morocco, starting in 1981 that culminated in a series of videos, photographs and drawings.